Adew1009/National-Park-Planner/README.md

 ### Prerequisites

-To intall and run this project you will need to be familiar with:
+To install and run this project you will need to be familiar with:
 -React JS
 -Django
 -PostgreSQL

-You will also need to obtain and API key from:
+You will also need to obtain an API key from:

 - https://www.nps.gov/subjects/developer/get-started.htm
 - https://www.mapbox.com/

 <!-- ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step-by-step series of examples that tell you how to get a development env running

 Say what the step will be